 Here is the case for adopting a strategy to quickly complete all the missing branches of the RTN to a cheap and quick standard, not true rapid transit, but in the most cost effective way, as close as possible to it.
 This of course means buses on existing roads, on all the clear and green lines on the map above.
 With targeted investment – much more on frequency, span, connectivity, operational priority, and branding, much less on concrete and steel.

-This is also a timely strategy as inflation in the construction sector has got so wild, and money is scarce, especially as central government is distracted by trying to fund overscaled roads at the expensive of everything else.
+This is also a timely strategy as inflation in the construction sector has got so wild, and money is scarce, especially as central government is distracted by trying to fund overscaled roads at the expense of everything else.
 So we have to think.
 A form of shock treatment, a strategy to jump ahead, with value for money at its core.

 To be clear this is a Pre-Rapid Transit strategy, with the aim of getting the full network up and running sooner, not just a proposal to dumb it down, or re-defining it away.
 Adding start-up lines to build the case for the real thing.
 Because by getting to the network effect sooner, the case for funding the real RTN will become clearer.